django-stars/ds-frontend-resource/README.md

   remove: func, // DELETE request
   replace: func, // PUT request if you need it
   setData: func, // you can update data in store manually, but please be carefull with this action
+  setLoading: func, // you can updates isLoading in store manually, but please be carefull with this action
   setErrors: func, // you can updates errors in store manually, but please be carefull with this action
   setFilters: func, // you can updates current filters in store manually, but please be carefull with this action
   filters: {}, // current applied filters